DEVON L HANSEN

 Devon is very familiar with the musical theatre community in both Windsor and Detroit and has been involved as accompanist, pianist and/or music director for many shows including Guys and Dolls, Ragtime, and Hairspray.

 Devon made his Carnegie Hall debut at the age of 25 with his show “How Sweet the Sound” with soprano Lynda Wood.
-In 2018 he took a choir from Chatham-Kent to sing in France, and is currently planning a 2022 trip to Austria.
+In 2018 he took a choir from Chatham-Kent to sing in France, and is currently planning a trip to Ireland/Scotland.

 Devon has been on the faculty of Wayne State University in the Department of Theatre and Dance, Oakland Community College in the Department of Music, and St. Clair College (Windsor) in the Musical Theatre Department.

 As the Director of Music at St. Andrew’s, he oversees an energetic and growing music ministry.
-He founded the concert series "Saturdays at 7" which is now in its seventh season.
-He is also responsible for bringing the Windsor Symphony Orchestra to Chatham, which is in its fifth season at St. Andrew's.
+He founded the concert series "Saturdays at 7" which is now in its tenth season.
+He is also responsible for bringing the Windsor Symphony Orchestra to Chatham, which is in its sixth season at St. Andrew's.

-On top of that he is the founder of Chatham Music Academy, and maintains a very active private studio as well as overseeing a faculty of 10 teachers and over 200 students.
+On top of that he is the founder of Chatham Music Academy, where he maintains a very active private studio while overseeing a faculty of 14 teachers and over 250 students.